Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Consider switching to DOCX templates for easier maintenance.
 ### 13.1.3.
 Common behavior
 If there is no photo available in Active Directory, there are two options:
-- You used the `$CURRENT[...]PHOTO$` variables: The sample image used as placeholder is shown in the signature.
+- You used the `$Current[...]Photo$` variables: The sample image used as placeholder is shown in the signature.
-- You used the `$CURRENT[...]PHOTODELETEEMPTY$` variables: The sample image used as placeholder is deleted from the signature, which may affect the layout of the remaining signature depending on your formatting options.
+- You used the `$Current[...]PhotoDeleteempty$` variables: The sample image used as placeholder is deleted from the signature, which may affect the layout of the remaining signature depending on your formatting options.

 **Attention**: A signature with embedded images has the expected file size in DOCX, HTML and TXT formats, but the RTF file will be much bigger.